dragonfly1033/Snake/README.md

 # Snake
-The Skake game in python
+The Snake game in python